Beating The Odds:: A Story About My Miniature Schnauzer, Milo Pt 2 of

-I’ve been in Milo’s life since he was 5 weeks old [he turned 7 years old in July].
-In contrast, when he was just a little pup, I would hold him in my arms, with his head on my shoulder and tell him every day how much he meant to me, that I loved him and that where I go, he goes.
-I would also tell him I’d never abandoned him in some shelter and I would never let anything bad happen to him.
-Needless to say, I felt so helpless in his time of need, I almost felt as if I was breaking a promise.
+I’ve been part of Milo’s life since he was 5 weeks old [he turned 7 years old in July].
+In contrast, when he was just a little pup, I would hold him in my arms, with his head on my shoulder, and tell him every day how much he meant to me, that I loved him, and that wherever I go, he goes.
+I would also tell him I’d never abandoned him in some shelter and that I would never let anything bad happen to him.
+Needless to say, I felt so helpless during his time of need; I almost felt as if I was breaking a promise.

-Midnight was upon us, Milo was up and down all night and this continued into the early morning, I had laid out some blankets next to his bed, so to be close; I still could not sleep and every time he would slightly move or breathe I was at his beck and call.
+Midnight was upon us, Milo was up and down all night, and this continued into the early morning.
+I had laid out some blankets next to his bed to be close; I still couldn’t sleep, and every time he slightly moved or breathed, I was at his beck and call.

-Milo grew weaker and weaker, his belly was sucked in and very tight, he was getting worse by the minute.
-I began to Google his symptoms, and the only thing I thought it could be was the Parvovirus; I frantically combed through my files for Milo’s medical records to see when I had him vaccinated for parvo, I came up empty-handed.
+Milo grew weaker and weaker, with his belly sucked in and very tight, he was worsening by the minute.
+I began to Google his symptoms, and the only thing I thought it could be was the Parvovirus; I frantically searched through my files for Milo’s medical records to see when I had him vaccinated for parvo, but I came up empty-handed.

 It was just after 7 am when Milo and I hit the road heading to the animal hospital (about a 20-minute ride) I spoke to Milo the whole way there, saying his name over and over to let him know that I was still there.